docarray/docarray/docs/fundamentals/documentarray/evaluation.md

 ## Evaluation via labels

-Alternatively, you can add labels to your documents to evaluate them.
+Alternatively, you can add labels to your Documents to evaluate them.
-In this case, a match is considered relevant to its root document if it has the same label:
+In this case, a match is considered relevant to its root Document if it has the same label:

 ```python
 import numpy as np